 However, what adds more tension to the air is the fact that you have to go toe-to-toe with other job seekers, and force yourself to stand out without disrespecting and interrupting your interviewer and co-interviewees.
 You have to be both smooth and confident here.

 If this is kind of scaring the hell out of you, breathe and just continue reading.
-After this, you will be as prepared as the ants during rainy season.
-Here are nine effective ways to stand out in a group job interview:
+After this, you will be as prepared as ants during the rainy season.
+Here are nine effective ways to stand out in a group job interview.

 1. Research Beforehand